 These countries tend to be more touristy (or tourist-friendly) than TDI 1.
 They are easy to visit and explore.
 No need to be a savvy traveler.

 Transport is usually reasonable.
-Access to wifi, consistent electricity, and running water are more common than in TDI 1.
+Access to Wi-Fi, reliable electricity, and running water is more common than in TDI 1.

-TDI 2’s provide all basic backpackers’ needs, and at the same time, they are very cheap and full of cultural experiences.
-Another thing to keep in mind, they are generally not more expensive than TDI 1 but are a lot cheaper than TDI 3.
+TDI 2s provide all the basic backpacker needs, and at the same time, they are very cheap and full of cultural experiences.
+Another thing to keep in mind: they are generally not more expensive than TDI 1 but are much cheaper than TDI 3.

 Examples: Guatemala, Nicaragua, Peru, Zanzibar, Zimbabwe